project-blockwarriors/blockwarriors-cmd/docs/stack.md

 At a glance:
 - Frontend (Next.js) and Socket server both call Convex.
 - Convex hosts data logic and auth; both apps share the same generated API from `packages/backend`.
+- Minecraft plugin (Beacon) connects to Socket.io server for real-time game coordination.
+- Socket.io server acts as the bridge between the web dashboard, Convex backend, and Minecraft server.